We may earn income from links in this post. Please read this Disclosure for details.

 Eating grasshoppers (and other insects) is an ancestral culinary tradition in Oaxaca.
 Insects are high in protein, inexpensive to source, easy to prepare and convenient to store, all of which makes them appealing as a food source.

-If you take a food walking tour in Oaxaca City, you’ll discover that in certain markets — such as Oaxaca City’s Central de Abastos — chapulines come in a range of sizes.
+If you take a food walking tour in Oaxaca City that includes the Central de Abastos market, you’ll discover chapulines in a range of sizes.
 Their size depends on when they were harvested.

 The largest chapulines are harvested late in the season when they’ve had time to mature in the alfalfa and corn fields.